 OpenAI says MuseNet can generate an original composition up to four minutes long, orchestrated in up to 10 instruments in many styles.
 The example to the right is a jazz trio.

 The system is given a short passage of music that acts as a ‘prompt’ — a new twist on the old idea of ‘hum a few bars.’
 But instead of recalling an old favourite, the algorithm takes its cue from the prompt and generates a completely new piece.
 For example, a country prompt will trigger a tune with the characteristics of country music.
 The machine determines the features of country music by assessing distinguishing patterns from thousands of country tunes used to ‘train’ the system.
 MuseNet generates in many different styles.

 The technical term for the AI engine is a ‘large scale transformer model’.
 The computer predicts what comes next based on the sequence before.
 Given a set of notes, it predicts the next one, constantly updating and predicting (very quickly) as the piece evolves.

-The transformer model works the same no matter if it’s processing notes or words.
-In February, OpenAI showed its text-generating model, GPT-2.
+The transformer model works the same whether it’s processing notes or words.
+In February 2019, OpenAI showed its text-generating model, GPT-2.
 With it came concerns about the possibilities for malicious uses of AI-generated text.
 Artificial music is less contentious, but the underlying concept is the same: generate ‘new’ based on ‘known.’

 Styles can be blended, too.
 It can be prompted with Bach and then asked to interpolate Lady GaGa.
 It isn’t mixing music but patterns.
 Here is an example of a Bon Jovi style prompted by six notes from Chopin.